AlexAvgust/flatRateExt/README.md

 yarn start
 ```

-Live preview in VSCode by using [Previewjs](https://previewjs.com/) and uncomment following line in `src/App.tsx`,
+Live preview in VSCode by using [Previewjs](https://previewjs.com/) and uncommenting the following line in `src/App.tsx`,

 ```tsx
 // 👇 Uncomment only if you use Previewjs (https://previewjs.com/)